 4. Algonquin, Iroquois, and Wright Peaks

-These three peaks may seem like a major challenge, but it is pretty manageable for a dedicated and eager hiker.
-Starting from the Heart Lake trailhead, the journey to Wright Peak is a close 3.5 miles ascent, with the trail winding past the towering McIntyre falls.
+These three peaks may seem like a major challenge, but they are pretty manageable for a dedicated and eager hiker.
+Starting from the Heart Lake trailhead, the journey to Wright Peak is a close 3.5 miles ascent, with the trail winding past the towering McIntyre Falls.
 Following the trail, you reach Algonquin with a sweeping landscape, one of the best views in the whole park.
-The trek continues with a sharp 500 foot descent, followed by an immediate regain of elevation, to reach the spectacular views atop Iroquois Peak.
+The trek continues with a sharp 500-foot descent, followed by an immediate regain of elevation, to reach the spectacular views atop Iroquois Peak.
 Then the dread truly sets in: the only way home is a grueling climb back up and over Algonquin, followed by the long descent back to Heart Lake.
-All told, it’s a 10.6 mile day with 4300 ft of elevation gain.
-This is not recommended to be one’s first Adirondack hike but still beginner friendly, or those looking to fall in love with the longer hikes.
+All told, it’s a 10.6-mile day with 4300 ft of elevation gain.
+This is not recommended to be one’s first Adirondack hike, but still beginner-friendly, or those looking to fall in love with the longer hikes.